bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/index.md

 3. if you were asked to write code: an explanation of how you tested your code
 4. if questions were asked: the answers to the questions

-It's ok not to have completely succeeded on the assignment, as long as you have tried sufficiently.

-You need to be transparent on who did what.
+*Transparency* You need to be transparent on who did what.
 Collaborating with people outside your group is ok, but be transparent about it!
 Using sources from the Internet/books is ok, but cite them appropriately!

+*What if I our group didn't get the code to work?* It's ok not to have completely succeeded on the assignment, as long as you have tried sufficiently.

+*How long should the report be?* Elegance lays in the ability to get to the point in as few sentences as necessary.

-You can write in English or German.
+*Language* You can write in English or German.

 ### How to submit correctly
 Please submit *seperately*: